 There are some elements in a space you can't do much about, such as the direction your home faces or home layout issues that are a part of your house's structure, that may create inauspicious chi.
 While you cannot change these features, you can enlist feng shui cures and remedies to help counteract this energy.

-Optimize the Energy of Your Space
+Use Feng Shui to Optimize the Energy of Your Space

 Ultimately, the goal of feng shui decorating is to optimize how you arrange and decorate your living space in order to create balance and harmony while generating optimal chi flow.
 Feng shui is a powerful tool for creating positive energy in the spaces you live, work, and play that allows you to find balance and harmony in all aspects of your life.